THE TERM, "ANASAZI"

 The term that those early "Archaeologists" chose to represent that lost culture was, "Anasazi", a Dine' (Navajo) word, that supposedly means, "ancient enemy", "ancient ones", or "enemy ancestor".

 Dine' are told not to go near ancient ruins because of certain beliefs.
-The Culture that "Anasazi" refers to are the ancestors of modern Pueblo People of the American Southwest of which I am a proud member.
-There are 19 Pueblos in New Mexico and some more in Arizona.
+The Culture that "Anasazi" refers to are the ancestors of modern Pueblo People of the American Southwest of which I am a proud member of.
+There are 19 Pueblos in New Mexico, around 13 more in Arizona, and 1 in El Paso, TX.
 For more click here, Jemez History.

 Pueblo Bonito Painted Room 33 Flute replica Pueblo Flute.